klmcwhirter/pi-day-2025-with-py/README.md

 ```

-Hit CTRl-C in the terminal where `pdm ui` was executed to exit.
+Hit CTRl-C in the terminal where `lets ui` was executed to exit.

 If you have no other docker images that you want to keep then run this to finish the clean up: `docker system prune -af --volumes`.